Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Crystal Brook, placing the area among the bottom 25% of areas assessed nationally

-With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+The estimated population per dwelling approval is 447 people.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 11 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development